scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 and manage the code.

-Compyle provides important parallel programming algorithms that one typically requires to in order to write parallel programs.
+Compyle provides important parallel programming algorithms that one typically requires when writing parallel programs.
 These are the element-wise operations (or maps), reductions, and parallel prefix scans.
 These primitives are written such that the same program can be executed on both multi-core CPUs and GPUs with minimal or no changes to the code.